-Pat Cummins has already been ruled out of the T20I series in New Zealand.
+He has been ruled out of the T20I series in New Zealand.

-According to CODE Sports, Australia captain Pat Cummins will have a scan this week, which is likely to reveal evidence of a back problem.
-How the team manages him in upcoming matches will depend on the severity of the issue.
+According to CODE Sports, Australia captain Pat Cummins will undergo a scan this week, which is likely to reveal evidence of a back problem.
+How the team manages him in upcoming matches, especially The Ashes 2025, will depend on the severity of the issue.

-Cummins has already been ruled out of the T20I series in New Zealand, and it is uncertain whether he will play in the ODI series against India or in the Sheffield Shield.
+Cummins has already been ruled out of the T20I series in New Zealand.
+It is also uncertain whether he will play in the ODI series against India or in the Sheffield Shield.
 He first felt tightness in his back after returning from the Caribbean, following Australia’s 3-0 Test series win.
-While Cricket Australia says the scan is routine, the possibility of a back problem is worrying with the Ashes just over two months away.
+While Cricket Australia says the scan is routine, the possibility of a back problem is worrying, with the Ashes just over two months away.

 Cricket Australia is hopeful that Cummins will be ready for the start of the Ashes.
 If he misses any or all Tests, it will increase pressure on fast bowlers Mitchell Starc, Josh Hazlewood, and Scott Boland.
 Australia’s pace reserves are already limited, with Lance Morris and Spencer Johnson unavailable, and Jhye Richardson not expected to be fit at the start of the summer.